 - Dress appropriately for performance and interview.

-Please plan to perform two works of contrasting character.
-For instrumentalists these might include a fast and slow
+Please be prepared to present two works of contrasting character - a fast and slow

 or from the musical theater genre.
 Both works together should not exceed ten minutes

 Renewal of Award